 Sources: Hinds, Beverley.
 "Historicising the Carnegie Free Library: The Case of Barbados."
 World Libraries 18.1 (2008):n.pag.
 Web.
 24 Feb.
 2013. ; Jordan, Alma Theodora.
 The Development of Library Service in the West Indies through Interlibrary Cooperation.
 Metuchen, NJ: Scarecrow, 1970.
 91. Print. ; Hinds, Beverley.
 "Historical Overview of Public Library Development in the English-Speaking Caribbean."
 World Library and Information Congress, 77th IFLA General Conference and Assembly.
 N.p.: IFLA, 2011.
 3-6.
 PDF file. ; Freudenthal, Juan R. "West Indies, Libraries in."
 Encyclopedia of Library and Information Science, Vol. 33.
 Ed.
 Allen Kent and Jay E. Daily.
 New York: Marcel Dekker, 1982.
 39, 44, 46, 49, 61, 63, 74, 83, 90.
 Print.

-See related posts: Carnegie Free Library of San Fernando, Trinidad and Tobago; and Suva City Carnegie Library (Suva City, Fiji).
+See related posts: Carnegie Free Library of San Fernando, Trinidad and Tobago; Suva City Carnegie Library (Suva City, Fiji). ; and Carnegie Free Library of St. Lucia (Castries, St, Lucia).